buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 1. Opens a link to a new Github Issue in the user's browser
     - The user must be logged into Github
     - The link will use [Github query parameters](https://help.github.com/en/github/managing-your-work-on-github/about-automation-for-issues-and-pull-requests-with-query-parameters) to pre-populate the title, body, and labels.
-    - The issue will be opened against the `https://github.com/buildpacks/registry` repo, which is *not* the index.
-The `buildpacks/registry` defines the [namespace ownership as described in RFC-0022](https://github.com/buildpacks/rfcs/blob/master/text/0022-client-side-buildpack-registry.md#namespace-ownership).
+    - The issue will be opened against the `https://github.com/buildpacks/registry-index` repo.
     - The issue body will contain structured data that defines the buildpack id, version, digest, and url.
 1. A Github action will detect the new issue and do the following:
-    - If this is the first time the `namespace` is used, it will add the namespace to the `buildpacks/registry` repo with the Github user who opened the issue as the owner.
+    - If this is the first time the `namespace` is used, it will add the namespace to the `buildpacks/registry-owners` repo with the Github user who opened the issue as the owner.
+The `buildpacks/registry-owners` repo defines the [namespace ownership as described in RFC-0022](https://github.com/buildpacks/rfcs/blob/master/text/0022-client-side-buildpack-registry.md#namespace-ownership).
     - If this is *not* the first time the `namespace` is used, it will confirm that the Github user who opened the issue is an owner of the buildpack.
-    - Create and merge a PR against the `https://github.com/buildpacks/registry-index` repo using a Gitub token (i.e. all commits in that repo will be made by the same "user").
-The PR will add the buildpack version described in the issue.
+    - Create a commit against the master branch of the `https://github.com/buildpacks/registry-index` repo using a Gitub token (i.e. all commits in that repo will be made by the same "user").
+The commit will add the buildpack version described in the issue.
     - Close the Github issue.

+Options:

+* `--force` - if the registry URL is a Github URL, but is not the official registry, Pack will open the browser with the Github Issue anyways.

+**NOTE:** Github Issues that are not recognized as a request to add/yank a buildpack version will be automatically closed.
+All PRs will also be automatically closed.

-## Headless: `pack publish-buildpack --token <token> <url>`
+## Headless: `pack publish-buildpack --headless <url>`

-When the `pack publish-buildpack` command is passed the `--token` option, it will use an API to publish the buildpack.
-However, it will require an API token from the user.

-Steps:

-1. Pulls the image manifest for the buildpackage at `url` if it does not already exist locally.
-1. Reads the following information from the image manifest (if any of these are missing, the command fails):
-    - `id` (must include a `namespace` and `name` in the form `<namespace>/<name>`)
-    - `version`
-1. Makes an HTTP POST request to the endpoint `<registry-write-url>/<namespace>/<name>@<version>` with the following:
-    - Header: `Authorization: Bearer <token>`
-    - Body: a JSON payload represeting the buildpack version as defined in [RFC-0022](https://github.com/buildpacks/rfcs/blob/master/text/0022-client-side-buildpack-registry.md)

-**NOTE:** This command requires the default Registry URL be split into a read URL (for the Git pull) and a write URL (for the HTTP POST).
-Alternatively, we could define a specification for resolving a Git URL from a unified registry URL.
+We are reserving the `--headless` flag for future work.
+It will enable a method of publishing where Pack makes an HTTP POST request to an API, which adds the buildpack at `<url>` to the registry.

-## Native: `pack publish-buildpack --native <url>`
+## Direct: `pack publish-buildpack --direct <url>`

-When the `pack publish-buildpack` command is passed the `--native` option, it will commit the buildpack directly to the local registry cache, and attempt to push to the origin.
+When the `pack publish-buildpack` command is passed the `--direct` option, it will commit the buildpack directly to the local registry cache, and attempt to push to the origin.
 This will NOT work against the official registry index, and the CLI will explicitly check for this before pushing so that it can error out with an appropriate message.

+Arguments:

+* `url` - the location of a buildpackage _in an Docker registry_ to be released in the buildpack registry

 Steps: